Real-time Anomaly Detection for Liquid Argon Time Projection Chambers: Network Training, Testing and Evaluation

-Because the anomaly score is defined as a reconstruction loss that measures pixel intensity differences between the input and output images, it is expected that the anomaly score should also be positively correlated with overall pixel intensity.
-Since the loss is computed as the sum of pixel-wise differences, images with higher total pixel intensity naturally yield larger absolute differences when reconstruction errors occur, leading to larger potential deviations.
-Therefore, even in the absence of rare features, higher-intensity inputs tend to produce higher anomaly scores.
+Because the anomaly score is defined as a reconstruction loss that measures pixel intensity differences between the input and output segments, it is expected that the anomaly score should also be positively correlated with the sum of pixel intensity.
+Since the loss is computed as the sum of the squares of pixel-wise differences, segments with higher total pixel intensity naturally yield larger absolute differences when reconstruction errors occur, leading to larger potential deviations.
+Therefore, higher-intensity inputs tend to produce higher anomaly scores.

-Figure~\ref{fig:teacher_correlation} displays the correlation between the Teacher anomaly score and the total pixel intensity of each input image, for $864\times64$-sized input images.
-A clear positive correlation is observed, consistent with the understanding that images with higher pixel intensity have a larger reconstruction burden, and therefore exhibit higher loss values.
+Figure~\ref{fig:teacher_correlation} displays the correlation between the Teacher anomaly score and the total pixel intensity of each input segment, for $864\times64$-sized input segments.
+A clear positive correlation is observed, consistent with the understanding that segments with higher pixel intensity have a larger reconstruction burden, and therefore exhibit higher loss values.

-Since anomaly scores are trivially correlated with total pixel intensity, we normalize the anomaly score by the total pixel intensity per image.
+Since anomaly scores are trivially correlated with total pixel intensity, we divide each anomaly score by the total pixel intensity of the corresponding segment, defining this ratio as our scaled anomaly score.
 This enables us to isolate the model's sensitivity to geometric complexity (e.g., number of tracks) independently of signal strength.

-Figures~\ref{fig:normalized_teacher_score} and \ref{fig:normalized_student_score} present this normalized correlation.
-For both Teacher and Student networks, we observe that the normalized anomaly score still increases with the number of tracks, confirming that the networks respond to the topological features of any given interaction contained within an image, not merely the signal intensity.
+Figures~\ref{fig:normalized_teacher_score} and \ref{fig:normalized_student_score} present this scaled correlation.
+For both Teacher and Student networks, we observe that the scaled anomaly score still increases with the number of tracks, confirming that the networks respond to the topological features of any given interaction contained within a segment, not merely the signal intensity.
+Zero-anomaly-score bins have been removed in these figures to reduce bias from empty inputs.

+To quantify this trend, we performed linear fits of the scaled anomaly score versus $N_{\mathrm{track}}$, summarized in Table~\ref{tab:scaled_score_slopes}.
+When the y-intercept is constrained to zero, the fitted slopes are positive at greater than $2\sigma$ significance in all cases.
+This demonstrates that the increase of scaled anomaly score with track multiplicity is statistically robust.
+The zero-slope test $p$-values for Figure~\ref{fig:normalized_teacher_score} and Figure~\ref{fig:normalized_student_score} are $1.4\times10^{-4}$ and $6.4\times10^{-2}$, respectively, confirming a positive correlation.